2018 Union County Deer Management Program

 - Specific details of this deer control program may be adjusted as field conditions necessitate while conforming to statutory law and NJDFW policy and maintaining the highest standards of safety.

-- Hunting in the subject parks will be conducted simultaneously on one day per week during the 6-week period of the Permit Shotgun Season from January 2 to February 13, 2016.
+- Hunting in the subject parks will be conducted simultaneously on one day per week during the 5-week period of the Permit Shotgun Season from January 1 to February 10, 2018.
 Generally, hunting will occur on Mondays; if weather or a holiday precludes hunting on a Monday, the program will be rescheduled for that week only to Wednesday or Friday.

 - Hunting will be confined to the number of days and date ranges just defined.
 The program will not extend past those dates.

 - The park units of the Union County Park System are otherwise closed to traditional hunting at all times.

 - Agents may be in the field between 5:00 am and 8:00 pm in separate morning and afternoon shifts.

 - Shooting will occur only during daylight hours, which are defined as ½ hour before sunrise to ½ hour after sunset.
 Sunrise and sunset change daily, and will be determined by the U.S. Naval Observatory.

 - Each shift begins with the deployment of agents into the field and ends after all deer taken on that shift have been processed for transport to a butcher.

 - be able to speak and understand the English language;